stagerightlabs/daily-kaizen/entries/2020/april/2020_04_29_javascript_array_of.md

 Topic of the Day: Javascript's `Array.of()` method.

-The `Array.of` method provides a quick way to generate an array, or convert existing data into an array.
+The `Array.of` method provides a quick way to generate a new array or convert existing data into an array.

 For example: